happysulla/BarbarianPrince/README.md

 If a developer, I have placed design documentation in the Document folder that explains architecture.
 It is written in C# using WPF.
 If you download and compile, you will need to obtain the NuGet package: WpfAnimiatedGif per the design documentation.

-CURRENT STATE: Need to complete End Game, Stats, and Feats.